 There are many contributing factors that mold your emotions.
 Whether they are for the better or for the worse, you fight and struggle endlessly to find sure ways to make your life happier.

 And as much as you work on this, you feel that there are many tedious areas in your life that just shoot those aspirations away.

-Anywhere from a job that you desire to leave, a rocky relationship that you’re on the fence about, or even bills that keep sinking you under, you find that there is a stampede of issues with a best interest to derail your path to happiness.
+Anywhere from a job that you desire to leave, a rocky relationship or friendship that you’re on the fence about, or even bills that keep sinking you under, you find that there is a stampede of issues with the best interest to derail your path to happiness.
 But unless you spend your energy in the right places, you’re never going to build a foundation of bona fide happiness.

 Just for a quick second, in any point of your life, think back to when you experienced nothing but pure bliss, laughter, excitement and genuine happiness.
 There’s a common denominator to be found.